-- According to Allianz Trade, global country risk improved in 2025, with almost twice as many country risk ratings upgraded than downgraded.
+- Global country risk improved in 2025, with Allianz Trade upgrading nearly twice as many country risk ratings as it downgraded.

 Despite intense trade tensions and multiple layers of risks, Allianz Trade upgrades 36 country risk ratings for only 14 downgrades

-Against expectations, global country risk improved in 2025
+Global country risk improved in 2025 – against expectations

-Despite a year marked by intense trade tensions and multiple layers of risk (political, geopolitical and fiscal), Allianz Trade finds that global country risk improved in 2025, with 36 country risk ratings upgraded for only 14 downgraded.
-This trend underscores the fiscal, monetary and trade-related coping mechanisms that tend to emerge in times of high uncertainty.
-The 36 economies with improved ratings include Argentina, Ecuador, Hungary, Italy, Spain, Türkiye and Vietnam.
+Despite intense trade tensions and multiple layers of political, geopolitical, and fiscal risk, Allianz Trade finds that global country risk improved in 2025.
+The company upgraded 36 country risk ratings while downgrading only 14.
+This trend reflects the fiscal, monetary, and trade-related coping mechanisms that tend to emerge in times of high uncertainty.
+Upgraded economies include Argentina, Ecuador, Hungary, Italy, Spain, Türkiye, and Vietnam.

-“In 2025, the upgrades were driven primarily by stronger macroeconomic fundamentals, supported by more accommodative fiscal and monetary policies.
-In several emerging markets, better financing conditions, appreciating local currencies, and higher commodity prices allowed for a rollback of transfer and convertibility restrictions, a key dimension of political risk.
-Among high-income economies, improved political stability, disinflation and stronger trade performance reinforced resilience across Europe (notably Germany, Greece, Italy and Spain) and the Asia-Pacific region (including South Korea and Vietnam)”, states Ana Boata, Head of Economic Research at Allianz Trade.
+"In 2025, upgrades were driven primarily by stronger macroeconomic fundamentals, supported by more accommodative fiscal and monetary policies.
+In several emerging markets, better financing conditions, appreciating local currencies, and higher commodity prices allowed for a rollback of transfer and convertibility restrictions – a key dimension of political risk.
+Among high-income economies, improved political stability, disinflation, and stronger trade performance reinforced resilience across Europe – notably Germany, Greece, Italy, and Spain – and the Asia-Pacific region, including South Korea and Vietnam," states Ana Boata, Head of Economic Research at Allianz Trade.

-Broad improvements masking persistent medium-term risks for corporates
+Broad improvements mask persistent medium-term risks for corporates

-While the number of downgrades may seem low, it is important to note that it has almost tripled compared to 2024 (from 5 to 14).
-Furthermore, some key economies like France, Belgium and the US are part of the list, highlighting persistent medium-term headwinds for corporates.
+While the number of downgrades may appear low, it has nearly tripled compared to 2024 – rising from 5 to 14.
+Notably, France, Belgium, and the US are among the downgraded economies, highlighting persistent medium-term headwinds for corporates.

-“Resilience broadens, but risk clusters persist in important economies.
-For instance, last year, we saw a deterioration in the medium-term macroeconomic environment in 7 markets, compared with 18 that improved.
-However, these deteriorations include Belgium, Brazil, France and the US, which together account for about one-third of global GDP, meaning ten times as much as the economies that saw an improvement.
-The global economy is undergoing one of its most turbulent periods in decades, with a convergence of shocks and structural shifts such as AI, demographics, climate change, trade, and regulation.
-Uncertainty remains elevated, and corporates must go for a selective, country-by-country approach so they can expand their business while safeguarding their assets.
+"Resilience is broadening, but risk clusters persist in important economies.
+Last year, we saw a deterioration in the medium-term macroeconomic environment in 7 markets, compared with 18 that improved.
+However, these deteriorations include Belgium, Brazil, France, and the US, which together account for about one-third of global GDP, meaning ten times as much as the economies that improved.
+The global economy is undergoing one of its most turbulent periods in decades, with a convergence of shocks and structural shifts: AI, demographics, climate change, trade, and regulation.
+Uncertainty remains elevated, and corporates must adopt a selective, country-by-country approach to expand their business while safeguarding their assets.
 This underlines the need for granular, forward-looking risk management that goes beyond headline ratings.
-Continuous monitoring of transfer and convertibility conditions, fiscal trajectories, and trade exposures will be essential to anticipate turning points”, ends Aylin Somersan Coqui, CEO of Allianz Trade.
+Continuous monitoring of transfer and convertibility conditions, fiscal trajectories, and trade exposures will be essential to anticipate turning points," concludes Aylin Somersan Coqui, CEO of Allianz Trade.

 Maxime Demory